 But there’s something more painful about eCommerce abandoned carts.
 In part, it’s more gut wrenching because you can see exactly how much was lost on any given abandoned cart.
 Plus, your shoppers have gotten so close to completing the purchase – just a click or two away.
 To top it off, it just kinda hurts!

-So eCommerce retailers should prioritize efforts to reduce cart abandonment.
+So eCommerce retailers should prioritize efforts to reduce abandoned carts at their store.
 Like most problems in life, it’s first important to understand the reasons for abandoned carts.
 Once you identify the issue, converting more sales will be much easier.
 So let’s take a look at why shoppers are leaving and how to convert more abandoned carts.

 Shopping Cart Abandonment and Its Wild Statistics